CHECK AVAILABILITY or call 707-253-7733

 Did you know there are 16 wine growing regions in Napa Valley and that each one has a specific microclimate that caters to specific grape varieties?
 Did you know that Napa Valley was designated as the first American Viticultural Area – or AVA – in California (and the second in the country)?
 Well, knowing a little more about the Napa Valley appellations will be important to your next trip.
 It will help you decide where you’d like to concentrate your tastings, or maybe it will help you decide to stay longer to experience even more of our beautiful wine country!

 Hundreds of Napa Valley Wineries dot our California landscape, and your drive through the region will be breathtaking no matter which season you visit.
 It’s quite incredible to think that hundreds of wineries span the Napa Valley boundaries that only stretch 30 miles in length and 5 miles across at the most.
-Whether you prefer to visit prominent household name like Hess or Chandon or you would rather discover a few new locally known favorites, you’ll enjoy every delicious sip of your journey!
+Whether you prefer to visit a prominent household name like Hess or Chandon or you would rather discover a few new locally known favorites, you’ll enjoy every delicious sip of your journey!

 Napa Valley’s unique landscape creates these small agricultural pockets, with each having unique scenery and wines.
 Discover how terrain, climate, and soil create diverse flavors.
 Don’t forget to download our complimentary vacation guide for all the Napa Valley information you’d need to start planning an unforgettable wine country getaway!